mordilloSan/next/README.md

 we need to have installed:

-FOR SENSORS API
+FOR SENSORS API: lm-sensors

-lm-sensors
+FOR PAM:

-FOR PAM
+- Centos and RHEL: yum install pam-devel

-Centos and RHEL: yum install pam-devel
+- Debian/Ubuntu: apt-get install libpam0g-dev

-Debian/Ubuntu: apt-get install libpam0g-dev
+- debian6/maverick/natty: apt-get install libreadline5-dev

-debian6/maverick/natty: apt-get install libreadline5-dev
+TO DO

-oneiric (and any newer, eg. Debian 7 or Ubuntu 12.04): apt-get install libreadline-gplv2-dev
+1 FOR WIREGUARD

-FOR WIREGUARD
+cleanup code for backend.

-wireguard
+read only from files?
-cmake (testing for wireguard C++ manager - https://github.com/Sirherobrine23/Wireguard-tools.js.git)
+check conf of clients and server?

-FOR PACKAGE UPGRADE
+2 FOR PACKAGE UPGRADE

 packagekit